 Getting the right support is vital – but there’s nothing like talking to someone who knows what you are going through.
-Shaanvir Rehal describes how special friendship between Leanne and Natalie has made all the difference.
+Shaanvir Rehal from Sense tells us how the special friendship between Leanne and Natalie has made all the difference.

 For anyone, losing your vision and hearing can be an isolating and lonely experience.
 Especially when this information is dropped on you by a letter in the post.
 This is what happened to Leanne about seven years ago.
 She went to the doctors for a routine appointment only to be told in a letter that she had Usher syndrome.

 Usher syndrome is a degenerative condition that affects people’s vision and hearing causing it to slowly worsen over time.
 For some people, this can start from birth but for others, they can experience this later on in their lives and simple tasks like going to work or visiting friends can seem difficult and daunting.

 Luckily, Leanne had her family and her daughter who were really supportive, and after a referral, Sense came on the scene.
 One of the things that concerned Leanne was how the condition would affect her ability to work.
 Angela Graham, Sense’s Operations Manager for South Wales, knew that with the right support Leanne would be able to adapt to new ways of working.
 She offered to source some specialist Usher syndrome training and support.
 “She spoke to my manager,” says Leanne, “and explained what I was entitled to, and five years later I am still there!
 My manager has been very supportive and I have a taxi through Access to Work.”